fallen-icarus/cardano-swaps/README.md

 redeemer are:

 1. The staking credential must signal approval (via key signing or staking script execution).
-2. Any beacons not burned must be re-output to this address with the proper inline SwapDatum.
+2. Any beacons not burned must be re-output to a dApp address with staking and with the proper inline SwapDatum:
     - all fields the same as the input datum except for the updated price.
     - `price` denominator must be > 0.
     - `price` must be > 0.
-    - `prevInput` == `Nothing`
 3. The beacons must be stored with some of the offer asset.
 4. No extraneos assets can be stored in the swap UTxO.
 5. The beacons must be stored individually.